-- 1 pinch kosher sald and black pepper, to taste
+- 1 pinch kosher salt and black pepper, to taste

-- 1/2 tsp each, smoked paprika, onion powder and oregano
+- ½ teaspoon each, smoked paprika, onion powder and oregano

 - In a medium bowl add in shrimp and cajun seasoning.
 Stir until the shrimp is evenly coated.

-- Heat a medium skillet with 1 tbsp oil.
+- Heat a medium skillet with 1 tablespoon oil.
 Add shrimp and cook for 3-4 minutes on one side.

 - Turn the shrimp and immediately add the cauliflower rice and sweet potatoes.
-Sprinkle with remaining tbsp of oil over the cauliflower, lower the heat, cover and cook for 5 minutes.
+Sprinkle with remaining tablespoon of oil over the cauliflower, lower the heat, cover and cook for 5 minutes.

 - Remove lid and stir to combine.
 If needed cook for an additional 1-2 minutes on low.
 Garnish with fresh cilantro and serve.